bjornarprytz/mine-sweeter/readme.md

 ## TODO

+- Juice the cards:
+  - Color according to value
+  - Make jiggly

 - Initialization
   - Tutorialize the open of a cell

-- When you hover a scorable cell, highlight the flags that will be scored
-- Visually indicate scored cells

-- Mines
-  - Value mines (4, 5, or 6)
-    - Update hard-coded mine values in main.gd

 - Tripping a mine
   - Either
-    - Mill X cards, where X is the mine value
+    - Mill a cards
-    - Add X bad cards
+    - Add 2 bad cards

-- Scoring mines
-  - Discard the scored cards?
-  - Make the mine unable to be scored again

 - QoL
   - Check mark cells that are completely flagged/mined